NickSale/Multiparameter_Persistence_Landscapes/README.md

+Nick's copy, updated to run on Windows by using rivet_console via wsl

 # Multiparameter Persistence Landscapes

 Python scripts for the computation of [multiparameter persistence landscapes](http://jmlr.org/papers/v21/19-054.html) for 2 parameter persistence modules from the .rivet files computed by [RIVET](https://github.com/rivetTDA/rivet#rivet).
 The scripts make use of the [pyrivet](https://github.com/rivetTDA/rivet-python) package (a Python API for interacting with [RIVET](https://github.com/rivetTDA/rivet#rivet)).